-The "Zeiteninsel" is an Archaeological Open Air Museum situated in Weimar-Argenstein near Marburg.
+The "Zeiteninsel" is an Archaeological Open-Air Museum situated in Weimar-Argenstein near Marburg.
 The museum is under construction since 2010, although erecting of buildings started in 2017.

-Archaeological findings in the main excavation site span over at least 9000 years and will be presented in five so called time-stations at the "Zeiteninsel": the Mesolithic, the Neolithic, the Bronze Age, the Iron Age and the Germanic People of the early Roman Imperial Period.
-Each station will "revive" an archaeological time period and consists of both buildings and fields (apart from the Mesolithic).
-They are placed into the reconstructed landscape of the relevant era.
+The archaeological finds at the main excavation site in Niederweimar cover a period of at least 9000 years and are presented in five 'time stations' on the 'Zeiteninsel': the Mesolithic, the Neolithic, the Bronze Age, the Iron Age and the Germanic peoples of the early Roman Empire.
+Each station "relives" an archaeological period and consists of buildings and fields (except for the Mesolithic).
+They are embedded in the reconstructed landscape of the respective period.